linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 3-Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring/A Glossary of Technical Terms Related to Bankruptcy in the U.S.md

 Debtor - the entity (a person or corporation) that has filed for bankruptcy.

 Debtor-in-possession (DIP) financing - a form of secured financing obtained after a bankruptcy filing.
 DIP financing is senior to all pre-existing claims.
 It generally carries a short maturity, and comes with fairly restrictive covenants.
-DIP financing if often arranged in anticipation of bankruptcy filing, and becomes available as soon as the petition is filed.
+DIP financing is often arranged in anticipation of bankruptcy filing, and becomes available as soon as the petition is filed.

 Discharge of debts - At the end the bankruptcy process, the judge releases the debtor from liability for pre-bankruptcy debts.
-In a Chapter 11 bankruptcy, the debtor emerges from bankruptcy with a lesser debts as specified by the plan of reorganization.
+In a Chapter 11 bankruptcy, the debtor emerges from bankruptcy with fewer debts as specified by the plan of reorganization.
 In a Chapter 7 bankruptcy, the assets of the company have been sold and the proceeds distributed to creditors.
 A discharge of debts must obey the rules of absolute priority.

 Exclusivity period - the initial 120-day period immediately following the petition date during which the debtor has the exclusive right to file the plan of reorganization.
 The period may be extended at the judge's discretion.
 After the expiration of the exclusivity period, creditors are free to submit their own plan or plans.